Short Term Study Visa: Requirements & How to Apply

 • Evidence that you have paid your course fees or have enough money to cover these

-What are the short term study visa rules for under 18s?
+Short term study visa rules for under 18s

 If you are aged 16 or 17 on the date of your visa application, you can travel to the UK without an adult, although you must have written consent from both your parents, or one parent if they have sole responsibility, or from a legal guardian.
 This written consent must confirm support for your application, and for your travel, reception and care arrangements in the UK.